underpostnet/engine/src/client/public/nexodev/docs/references/Command Line Interface.md

   --command <command-array>                Array of commands to run.
   --args <args-array>                      Array of arguments to pass to the command.
   --dev                                    Sets the development context environment for the script.
+  --build                                  Set builder context runner --replicas <replicas>                    Sets a custom number of replicas for deployment.
   --pod-name <pod-name>                    Optional: Specifies the pod name for test execution.
   --volume-host-path <volume-host-path>    Optional: Specifies the volume host path for test execution.
   --volume-mount-path <volume-mount-path>  Optional: Specifies the volume mount path for test execution.